TeaGuns/teaguns-personal/_posts/2020-02-16-4-things-startups-can-do-to-gain-a-competitive-edge.markdown

 ---
 layout: post
-title:  "4 Things Startups Can Do to Gain a Competitive Edge"
+title:  "4 Things Startups Can Do to Gain a Competitive Edge in 2020"
 date:   2020-02-18 05:00:00 -0400
 ---